tschm/antarctic/README.md

 Behind the scenes we convert the both Series and Frame objects into json documents and store them in a MongoDB database.

+Unfortunately it is rather slow to write json documents to disk.
+We therefore introduce the `ParquteFrameField` and the `PicklePandasField`.
+In our first experiments the PicklePandasField is the fastest option and outperforms arctic.
+However, further work and experiments are required.

-One could go wild with the `ParquetFrameField` which relies on a popular format which should also be readable by R.
+The `ParquetFrameField` relies on a popular format which should also be readable by R.
-The ParquetFrameField is a lot more potent than the FrameField and relies on the `pyarrow` package.
 Here the frame is converted in a bytestream rather than a json document.
 Users gain speed, save space and it's possible to work with larger frames.
 ```python
 class Maffay(Document):
     # we support the engine and compression argument as in .to_parquet in pandas